OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/guide_create2.md

 ## Wrapping up

-To summarize, let’s see what we have learned so far, we have created an upgradable smart contract Wallet using CREATE2 and sent some ethers into it, then we actually deployed the contract and executed transfer method to send funds to another account.
+To summarize, let’s see what we have learned so far, we have created an upgradable smart contract `Wallet` using CREATE2 and funded it with 10 ethers, then we actually deployed the contract and executed `transfer` method to send funds to another account.

 That’s it!!
 Now you know how to use CREATE2 to reserve an address and deploy upgradable contracts, [here](https://blog.zeppelinos.org/getting-the-most-out-of-create2/) is our blog post if you want to deep dive into CREATE2 and its use cases in *counterfactual instantiation *and* user onboarding.* In the next tutorial, we will learn how to create contracts using another contract.